bigfix/developer.bigfix.com/site/reference/world.md

 # bes action status user cancelled : bes action status

 Returns the BES Action status corresponding to user cancelation.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status waiting : bes action status

 Returns the BES Action status corresponding to waiting.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes analysis : bes fixlet